BrianCuellar03/GitTutorial/README.md

 Open your project in your chosen IDE.
 For this project, we will make a mood checker, where the script will ask the user for their mood.
 A response will be generated based on the users input.

-I will be using Vs Code for this example: Launch Visual Studio Code and open the MoodChecker directory you created in the last step.
+I will be using Visual Studio Code for this example: Launch VS Code and open the MoodChecker directory you created in the last step.
 Create a file in this MoodChecker folder and name it:

 ***mood_checker.py***